Slipperiness and gritting

 • Remove snow from the roof of your car.
 This way, it will not fall off while driving.

 • Park your car in gear and don't use your handbrake.
-This way it can not freeze stuck.
+This way the handbrake can not freeze stuck.

 • Beware of fast steering, fast acceleration and heavy braking.